The Aura User Guide

 Changing a package's install reason from "dependency" to "explicitly installed" is possible via pacman alone, but Aura offers a shorthand:

-> sudo aura -Oa python-path-and-address
+> aura -Oa python-path-and-address

 python-path-and-address: install reason has been set to 'explicitly installed'

-Saving Package Set Snapshots
+Package Set Snapshots

 Arch Linux (and Linux in general) used to have a reputation of breaking every time packages were upgraded.
 Around 2010, Aura's author used to run Arch on a Macbook, and such catastrophic breakage did occur every six months or so.
 But fast-forward to the present day, and such problems are rare.
 Even so, the idea of "whole system rollback" is spreading, and even since those early Arch-on-Mac days, Aura has had the -B Command for saving and restoring entire package sets.